The following strategies for answering the free-response questions will help you on exam day.

 Answering free-response questions from previous AP Exams is a great way to practice.
 It allows you to compare your own responses with those that have already been evaluated and scored.
-Free-response questions and scoring guidelines are available on the Exam page for AP Macroeconomics.
+Go to the Exam Questions and Scoring Information section of the AP Macroeconomics Exam page on AP Central to review the latest released free-response questions and scoring guidelines.
+Older questions and scoring information are available on the Past Exam Questions page.

 Pay close attention to the task verbs used in the free-response questions.
 Each one directs you to complete a specific type of response.
 Here are the task verbs you may see on the exam: